Back to Resources

 They can survive Amazon account suspensions.
 If Amazon suspends their account (which happens to almost every high-volume seller eventually), they lose one sales channel.
 If Amazon suspends your account, your business is over.

-What You Should Actually Do About It
+What Should You Actually Do About It?

 You don’t need to be on every platform immediately.
 But you do need to start building assets you own, independent of Amazon.